yinndlovu/pinky-promises/README.md

-# Pinky Promises mobile front-end repository
+# Pinky Promises Mobile Repository

 This is the mobile application / front end for Pinky Promises.